Skills Acquisition is a National Economic/Social Imperative

 Source: Australian Bureau of Statistics, 2019, 6202.0 – Labour Force, Australia, May 2019, Table 19.
 Monthly hours worked in all jobs by Employed full-time, part-time and Sex and by State and Territory – Trend and Seasonally adjusted.

 Units of competency are developed to describe all work carried out in Australia, except work supported by university qualifications.
 A large waste of resources follows if these units are then only recognised as applying to the operation of the VET sector.
 They are the working IP of all Australian industries and should be available for use by industry in a supported manner.
-They should not just be seen as tools to be used by RTOs, and while they are called training products currently, they are in reality industry skill and work standards and perhaps they should be called what they are.
+The upcoming review of the national skills register (training.gov.au) may provide a better platform for industry to access units of competency for use at an enterprise level.
+Units should not just be seen as tools to be used by RTOs, and while they are called training products currently, they are in reality industry skill and work standards and perhaps they should be called what they are.
 Click here to read about a suggested solution for how training packages could be reimagined for use by industry, in collaboration with RTOs, to support competency outcomes and improve vocational training.

 Your Input is Welcome